As anyone with experience in the role will agree, a product manager’s work can be incredibly demanding.

-This offers teams full, real-time visibility on projects at every stage, and makes organizing tasks really simple.
-Notifications are easy to set up, to keep all members of a board informed on the latest developments.
+This offers teams full, real-time visibility on projects at every stage and makes organizing tasks really simple.
+Notifications are easy to set up, keeping all board members informed on the latest developments.
 Replies can be sent via email, too, so there’s no need to keep opening Trello just to add a short response to a card.

 A free version of Trello is available, with no time limits to worry about.
 This includes unlimited personal boards, unlimited cards, unlimited lists, 10 team boards, automation, and basic two-factor authentication security.
 It’s definitely enough to get started with, but product managers working on larger projects with bigger teams will need to opt for a higher tier.

 Business Class amounts to $9.99 per user per month — so there’s plenty of potential for this to get very expensive over time.
 That’s why access should probably be limited to those who genuinely need to be connected, though the increase in cost brings a wealth of extra features over the free version.

 Priority support, custom backgrounds/stickers, unlimited team boards, team board templates, calendar view, a map view, 100+ app integrations, full-team automation, limitless rules, 1,000 command runs per team, advanced admin permissions, and much more all come as standard with the Business Class version of Trello.

 Finally, the Enterprise package is $20.83 per user per month based on 100 users, though the price drops significantly for larger teams.
 For example, signing around 500 users up (unlikely) would cut the price down to $16.
 In addition, the Enterprise version of Trello offers product managers a higher standard of security, unlimited command runs, and public board management.